AnujSaharan/The-Watch-Project/ReadMe.md

 ####FAQ

-**Q. Why does the watch look so terrible?**

-A. The project is in early development stage and even though I have finalised the final interface of the project [which by      the way, is not a console], I am still learning how to effectively create GUIs and port projects outside a console.

 **Q. Why is the motive of this project?**

 A. I started working on this project to gain  'real development' experience, and understand problems faced by developers,       developer practices and other industry standards as I go on improving the project.
 Therefore my main objective is to learn about software programming as well as software documentation [which I just realised is way more difficult than               programming].

 **Q. I have got this really cool suggestion that can help you improve this project/your programming.
 How do I contact you?**

 A. Refer to the 'Connect With Me' section.